Symmetry and classification of solutions to an integral equation in the Heisenberg group $\mathbb{H}^n$: Classification of solutions of ( )

 Again, from Theorem \ref{symm} we know that after a translation by $\xi_0$, $v_1(\xi) = v(\xi_0\xi )$ is cylindrical i.e., $v_1(\xi) = v_1(r, t)$ and $(v_1)_\infty = (u_0)_\infty$.
 Hence, from Lemma \ref{uniq}, $ v_1 \equiv u_0 $, i.e.,

 It follows that

 which proves the uniqueness.

 {\bf Acknowledgements:\/} The first author would like to dedicate this paper to her teachers and mentors, particularly late Professor Abbas Bahri who had always encouraged and supported her efforts to understand the Heisenberg group.
 She also acknowledges the International Center for Theoretical Physics ( ICTP, Trieste) for granting Associateship during the period 2018-2023, facilitating her research during her visits to the ICTP.
+The first author thanks Claudio Afeltra for pointing out the error in the initial version of the paper.